ELELAB/MAVISp_EVE_pipeline/README.md

 This repository containing the Evolutionary model of Variant Effects (EVE) workflow for [the MAVISp project](https://github.com/ELELAB/MAVISp).
-It is made of two computational piplines: one for the generation of the multiple sequence alignment, which is necessary to run EVE, and one for the calculation of the EVE scores themselves.
+It is made of two computational pipelines: one for the generation of the multiple sequence alignment, which is necessary to run EVE, and one for the calculation of the EVE scores themselves.